How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 The physical construction of a barn quilt is simplicity itself.
 It is nothing more than a plywood square.
 Even so, it’s a good idea to make a frame for that square to maintain its structural integrity and flatness.
 Unsupported plywood can bow and twist somewhat, and plywood fresh from the lumberyard will often be cupped somewhat, a leftover from the way it is manufactured, stacked, and shipped.

-Just about any type of plywood can be used to make a barn quilt, but you will get the best results from working with smooth-surfaced plywood, like a signboard.
+Just about any plywood can be used to make a barn quilt, but you will get the best results from working with smooth-surfaced plywood, like a signboard.
 If you can’t get a signboard, a sanded softwood plywood or MDF (medium-density fiberboard) will work almost as well.
 Paint it with a couple of coats of sealer before painting the design to keep the paint from soaking in.
 One-half-inch thick material is usually considered to be ideal.
 You don’t want to go thicker than that, especially with the larger barn quilts, as they can become extremely heavy.

 Large Barn Quilts